AnubisDunk/Alttester-standalone/README.md

 ## Prerequisites

 - [.NET 9.0 or later](https://dotnet.microsoft.com/en-us/download) is installed
-- Unity application with AltTester integration
+- Unity application with AltTester integration - If you don't have your own use [this](#Available-builds-for-testing)
 - [The AltTester® Desktop](https://alttester.com/downloads/) installed on your PC